Last Updated on December 5, 2025

 The dashboard is intuitive, with clear navigation and quick access to invoices, expenses, and reports.

-Its mobile app is highly rated, making it easy to send invoices or check cash flow on the go.
+Its mobile app (iOS or Android) is highly rated, making it easy to send invoices or check cash flow on the go.

 Another plus is that most accountants are already fluent in QuickBooks, so onboarding external help is seamless.